Primes Platform

 We analyze the inference process of dynamic and observe that the dynamic tensor shapes and control flow hinder by prime numbers

-This section is referring to wiki page-3 of zone section-3 that is inherited from the zone section-3 by prime spin-3 and span- with the partitions as below.
+This section is referring to wiki page-3 of zone section-3 that is from the zone section-3 by prime spin-3 and span- with the partitions as below.

 /parser